axonemeorg/papaya/README.md

 #### Web Server Container

-- `make web` - Build and run the web server container
+- `make app` - Build and run the web server container
-- `make web-stop` - Stop the web server container
+- `make app-stop` - Stop the web server container
-- `make web-clean` - Clean up the web server container and image
+- `make app-clean` - Clean up the web server container and image
-- `make logs-web` - View web server logs

 The web server container will use the environment variables from your `.env` file, including the `ZISK_COUCHDB_URL` to connect to your CouchDB instance.

-### Cleaning Up

-- `make clean` - Clean up all containers, images, and volumes